The Marginalia Problem

 "Of asking you," Saroya said, "about Lentar."

-The radiator behind Iyla, which had been ticking gently, ticked once more and then, as radiators do at the wrong moments, did not tick again.
-The new barista was foaming milk at the machine and the milk made the small wet roar that milk makes.
-Two women at the table by the window were laughing at something on a phone.
-The light through the window was the thin grey light of a Tuesday in late October.
-All of these things continued to happen.
-Iyla noted that they continued to happen.
-She noted it the way, she thought later, a person on the deck of a ship notes that the water is still being water, even as the ship itself has begun to do something the water had not, until this moment, been asked to consider.
+The radiator behind Iyla ticked once and did not tick again.
+The new barista was foaming milk and the milk made its small wet roar.
+Two women at the window were laughing at something on a phone.
+The thin grey light of a Tuesday in late October continued to come through the glass.
+All of these things continued to happen, and Iyla noted that they continued to happen.

 She did not, she was proud to discover, move her face.